zenfuse/zenfuse.js/www/docs/basics/fetch-price.md

 ### Get price stream for more markets

-While websocket stream opeded, you can use `.subscribeTo` methind as much as you can.
+While websocket stream opened, you can use `.subscribeTo` method as much as you can.

 ```js
 // Bitcoin